hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 You can keep your down jacket dry by storing it in a waterproof compression bag when you are hiking in wet conditions and to use your down jacket only in your tent.

 ---

-# Disclosure
-The products in this article have not been tested by us.
-This page contains affiliate links.
-Read more [here](http://www.hikeventures.com/about/).